Kangiriyanka/joe-farah/src/pages/posts/post-4.md

 ## Footnotes

-1. Unless it's part of your job or you're the wizard of polyglots, it's hard and unrealistic to maintain many languages at consistent levels.
-That's why I roll my eyes (sneer, sometimes) when I see  headlines of people claiming that they speak an <b> arbitrary high number</b> languages.
+1. Unless it's part of your job or you're the wizard of polyglots, it's unrealistic to maintain many languages at consistent levels.
+That's why I roll my eyes (sneer, sometimes) when I see headlines of people claiming that they speak an <b> implausible number of</b> languages.

 2. I followed suit for Korean and Spanish because it turned out that I wholeheartedly enjoyed the process.